 Contact Information and Signatures

 SEA Contact (Name and Position): Telephone:

+Kelvin Roldán, Deputy Commissioner for System Transformation (401) 222-8703

 Mailing Address: Email Address:

-Rhode Island Department of Elementary and Secondary Education 255 Westminster Street
+Rhode Island Department of Elementary and Secondary Education kelvin.roldan@ride.ri.gov

+255 Westminster Street

 Providence, RI 02903

+Desiration this desirated Learning that
-By signing this document, I assure that:

-To the best of my knowledge and belief, all information and data included in this plan a re true and correct.
+By signing this document, I assure that: To the best of my knowledge and belief, all information and data included in this plan ar to thus and somest

-The SEA will submit a comprehensive set of assurances at a date and time established b Consistent with ESEA section 8302(b)(3), the SEA will meet the requirements of ESEA
+The SEA will submit a comprehensive set of assurances at a date and time established by

+Consistent with ESEA section 8302(b)(3), the SEA will meet the requirements of ESEA

-children and teachers.
+children and teachers. sections 1117 and 6501 regarding the participation of private school

+official and teachers.

-Authorized SEA Representative (Printed Name) Angélica Infante-Green, Commissioner Telephone:
+Authorized SEA Representative (Printed Name) Telephone:

-Angenea mane-oreen, commissioner
+Angélica Infante-Green, Commissioner (401) 222-8700

+Cianatana Charlesia I CEA Dannasantatian

 Signature of Authorized SEA Representative Date:

+Signature of Authorized SEA Representative Congelian Infanto Green 1/4/2024

-Concernent (Drinted Norme) Date SEA provided plan to the Governor under ESEA section 8540:
+Date SEA provided plan to the Governor under ESEA section 8540:

+11/14/2023

-Governor (Printed Name) Dan McKee, Governor Date SEA provided plan to the Governor under ESEA section 8540:
+Governor (Printed Name)

+Dan McKee, Governor
-Date:

-Signature of Governor Date.
+Signature of Governor Date: